Phoui Sananikone: Premiership

 Souvanna Phouma lost a vote of confidence in the National Assembly and was forced to resign.
 Phoui succeeded Souvanna Phouma, and formed a new cabinet with the support of Committee for the Defence of the National Interests (CDNI) members.
 The Pathet Lao were no longer represented in the new pro-American government.
 After taking up office, Sananikone and his ministers shifted Lao policy to the right, dissolved the National Assembly, and denounced the 1954 Geneva truce.
 Attempts were also made to disperse and neutralize Pathet Lao soldiers who had been integrated into the Royal Lao Army (RLA) a few months earlier.
 He resigned under right-wing military pressure and handed all power to General Phoumi Nosavan, the head of the RLA.

 Post-premiership

 He was re-elected President of National Assembly from 1963 to 1965, and from 1968 to 1974.
 In May 1975 he left for France after the communist takeover.
-In September that year was sentenced to death in his absence.
+In September that year he was sentenced to death in his absence.
 He died in Paris, aged 80.